warthog-network/Warthog/README.md

 * Optional: Run the wallet to send funds (wallet requires node running)
 * Good luck and have fun!
 Use --help the option.

-NOTE: We (or some of us) might drop this project any time in case
-      deep/unfixable bugs or ugly design issues arise.
-Or without any reason and without prior notice.
-This is a highly experimental project.
+NOTE:  This is a highly experimental project not backed by any institution or foundation.
+ It relies on the work of voluntaries who have no obligation to do work for the project.
+ People can join and leave any time at their will.

 ## 📖 Documentation
 * [API Reference](https://www.warthog.network/docs/developers/api/)